-At (d) write the net income or loss from carrying on a rental property business which you take into account in working out the amount at Z item P8 of the Business and professional items schedule for individuals 2015.
-If this applies to you, then you must lodge your tax return using e-tax or a registered tax agent.
+At (d) write the net income or loss from carrying on a rental property business which you take into account in working out the amount at Z item P8 of the Business and professional items schedule for individuals 2016.
+If this applies to you, then you must lodge your tax return using myTax or a registered tax agent.